egr304-team-205-2025-f/EGR304-2025-F-205.github.io/docs/Appendix/App-Team-Org.md

 3.As a team we plan to compartmentalize the assignments to share the load

-4.As a team we plan to be in open cominication to ensure that we complete the full assignment
+4.As a team we plan to be in open communication to ensure that we complete the full assignment

 5.As a team we plan to produce a device with human-friendly functionality